 - A Growth Mindset approach to all learning to build resilience, perseverance, self-belief and independent learning skills;

 - Targeted pastoral support and intervention from a Learning Mentor and qualified counsellor with children and their families;

 - Provision of a wide range of extra-curricular learning opportunities, increasingly delivered within the school day;

 - Learning Mentor and trained Forest Schools Leader to provide targeted nurture and pastoral provision for vulnerable pupils;

-- Same day interventions targeted at all children who are at risk of underachieving, including disadvantaged pupils;
+- Same day interventions (pre-teaching and consolidation) targeted at all children who are at risk of underachieving, including disadvantaged pupils;

-- Targeted 1:1 mentoring led by members of staff to address gaps identified as a result of last year's school closures;
+- Targeted 1:1 mentoring led by pastoral staff to address gaps identified around emotional wellbeing;